 One of my all-time favorite passages of scripture is Proverbs 3:5-6.
 I know many of my readers know this scripture by heart.
 But for me, it has taken on a more special meaning recently.
 “Acknowledge Him in all your ways” is the portion I try to focus on in every situation.
 Asking God first and seeking His purpose is critical.

-My website had been doing well for a year as I continued to grow my community and develop a platform for myself.
+My website had been doing well for a year as I continued to grow my community and develop a platform.
 I was sitting on my sofa, and I decided to switch and check out the debates for the Republican nomination for President.
-I’m not really into politics like my older sister, but the attacks and arguing had me turning the channel real quick.
+I’m not really into politics like my older sister, but the attacks and arguing had me turning the channel quickly.

-I turned off the television and headed to bed, As my head hit the pillow, I was feeling disappointed, shocked and disappointed about what I saw on TV.
+I turned off the television and headed to bed.
+As my head hit the pillow, I felt disappointed, shocked, and disappointed about what I saw on TV.
 So, I began to pray to ask God what is going on with this world and our country?
-Of course, God in His infinite wisdom answered me by prompting me to write a book on prayer to give people hope.
+Of course, in His infinite wisdom, God answered me by prompting me to write a book on prayer to give people hope.

 God indeed was with me in the writing and publishing of my book on the power of prayer.
 Unleash the Power of Prayer in your Life continued to receive excellent reviews and was awarded a bronze medal from Readers Favorite in the Christian non-fiction category.

-Regardless if the book wins awards in December, I would be remiss if I did not give a sincere word of thanks to both Megan Langston and Melinda Martin, my copy editor and book designer.
+Regardless of the book wins awards in December, I would be remiss if I did not give a sincere word of thanks to both Megan Langston and Melinda Martin, my copy editor and book designer.
 Both of them are Christians and have been such a pleasure to work with on my books.
-I am thrilled that they have committed to work me on my next book titled, The Furnace of Affliction: How God uses your Pain and Suffering for His purpose.
+I am thrilled that they have committed to working with me on my next book, The Furnace of Affliction: How God uses your Pain and Suffering for His purpose.
 (A FREE preview of my new book will appear on my site before the year is over, so continue to check back often.)

 Heart of Gratitude

-I know there are some who will visit my site-read this post while just skimming over parts of this and not read it’s entirety.
+I know some will visit my site-read this post while just skimming over parts of this and not read its entirety.
 I understand that’s the case in this microwave/ fast food society.
 I’m not sure that everyone mentioned will even read this article.